sinjan-biswas/project/readme.md

 - Uploaded document bytes are processed temporarily for tampering analysis and the temporary file is removed afterward.
 - AI model initialization may take time on the first backend startup.
 - Do not use this development configuration directly in production without adding authentication, restricted CORS origins, secure deployment, logging controls, and data-retention safeguards.

+## Troubleshooting
+- If OCR fails, verify that `tesseract --version` works in the same environment used to start the API.
+- If face verification cannot initialize, check that the InsightFace model is available under `backend/models/insightface/`.
+- Camera access generally requires a secure browser context. `localhost` is supported by modern browsers.